mattortiz/app.envyforge.com.identity.client/README.md

 # Envy Forge Identity Client

-## React + Redux application that works with the SaaS Serverless Identity microservices architecture.

-This single page application is designed to work the with SaaS Serverless Identity reference architecture [SaaSServerless-Identity](https://github.com/bwsolutions/SaaSServerless-Identity).
-The SaaS Serverless Identity application is based on an AWS Quickstart called SaaS Identity Cognito.
-For more information about the AWS quickstart see [SaaS identity and isolation with Amazon Cognito](https://aws.amazon.com/quickstart/saas/identity-with-cognito/)
+This single page application (Identity Client) is designed to work the with the accompanying Identity Service.
+The application is based on an AWS Quickstart called [SaaS identity and isolation with Amazon Cognito](https://aws.amazon.com/quickstart/saas/identity-with-cognito/).

-This is the client code for this application.
-It is written using React + Redux and demonstrates how to do login and authentication using the details outlined in the AWS Quickstart.

 Some difference between the AWS Quickstart and this implementation are the following:
 * An install option was added to the application to allow creation of the initial system Tenant
 * The application uses action + reducers to maintain the state while getting data from the microservices.
 * It uses the service Discover process to get the URLs for each of the microservices.
 A single serviceURL is passed to the client and it then looksup the specific URL for each of the microservices.
 So, if things are moved, the client would not have to be rebuilt.

 ## Prerequisites

 You will need the following items installed before you can start the installation.
 - Node.js v12.x or later
 - Serverless CLI v1.9.0 or later.
 See [Serverless Quickstart](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) for more details.